ZSShen/ProbeDroid/README.md

 ## **Feature**
-+  Process level dynamic Java method instrumentation
++  Dynamic Java method instrumentation kit for Android app
-+  Java library as integration interface
+   +  Java library as integration interface for developers
+   +  Templates for developer to customize the analysis procedure for the interest methods
+   +  Modifiable captured method input arguments and return value
++  Direct build procedure ***without Android source dependency***
+   +  Pulling the GitHub source and following the document
++  Succinct deployment ***without customized ROM or system apps***
+   +  Only ProbeDroid engine and developers' instrumentation package are required

 ## **Limitation**
 +  Currently supporting Android(L) 5.0 and Intel x86 ISA